 We built our forts and called them the Alamo; we sang rude songs of the canebrake and cornfield; and the happiest days of the year to us who dwelt on the northern bluff of the river were those that brought us, in the loud puffing and whistling steamers of the olden time, to the mecca of our rural fancies, the bright and busy metropolis of St. Louis.”

 Warsaw back then was one of those Mississippi River towns whose founders were convinced it would be the next St. Louis.
 It never quite made it, and these days resembles St. Louis only insofar as both cities are losing people.
-(Warsaw was home to 1,900-plus people in 1960, but only 1,700-plus in 2000.)
-Jensen described having arrived in “what used to be the town of Warsaw.
+(Warsaw was home to 1,900-plus people in 1960, but less than 1,500 in 2020.)
+Writer Jensen described having arrived in “what used to be the town of Warsaw.
 Patrons of the bars along the main drag probably think it still is Warsaw, but blocks of empty windows and shuttered doorways tell a different story.”
 Small-towners are usually entitled to resent the jaded sarcasm of travel writers, but sarcasm in this case is, sadly, not out of place; the town’s total industrial base consists of about 40 jobs.

 * * *

-What Forgottonia has not been able to preserve is its people.
 When travel writer Bill Bryson drove across Pike County in the late 1980s, he found Hull, Pittsfield, Barry, and Oxville “devoid of life.”
 Travel writers are not always dependable demographers, but however much life there may or may not be in those towns they certainly boast fewer humans than they used to.
 Illinois as whole in 2000 averaged 223 residents per square mile in 2000.
-The Pike County that Bryson drove through had 21; at the turn of the century it had nearly 40.
+The Pike County that Bryson drove through had but 21 residents per mile; at the turn of the century it had nearly 40.

 Bradford was hardly alone in failing to sustain its youthful vigor.
 Of the nine Illinois counties whose population peaked by 1870, six—Hancock, Henderson, Knox, Putnam, Schuyler, and Warren—lay within or adjacent to the region.
 Since then the region failed to keep pace with other parts of Illinois, and in recent years has actually lost ground.
-Illinois’s population rose by a modest 8.6% in the 1980s.
+Illinois’s population rose by a modest 8.6 percent in the 1980s.
 Population change in western Illinois’s 16 counties, however, ranged from slow-growth to no-growth.
-The region’s fastest-growing county added but 3.3% to its numbers.
-Two counties grew less than 1%, and eleven actually lost people, and some of them lost a lot of people.
-Schuyler and Brown shrank by half in the 1980s, Calhoun 40%, Stark and Hancock more than a third each.
+The region’s fastest-growing county added but 3.3 percent to its numbers.
+Two counties grew less than 1 percent, and eleven lost people, and some of them a lot of people.
+Schuyler and Brown shrank by half in the 1980s, Calhoun 40 percent, Stark and Hancock more than a third each.

 * * *

 The cause of this rather more complicated calamity was not unique to western Illinois.
-The same combination of social factors pushed people off the land here as elsewhere in Illinois and the Midwest, although geography meant that some factors affected this particular region with particular force—mechanized agriculture (which cost jobs), agricultural consolidation, industrialization (which created new ones, but in other places), and urbanization (which drew people from the countryside into Quincy, Galesburg, Peoria, and lesser regional centers).
+The same combination of social factors pushed people off the land here as elsewhere in Illinois and the Midwest, although geography meant that some factors affected this particular region with particular force.
+Principal among those factors include mechanized agriculture (which cost jobs), agricultural consolidation, industrialization (which created new ones, but in other places), and urbanization (which drew people from the countryside into Quincy, Galesburg, Peoria, and lesser regional centers).

-While farming remains far and away the dominant land use in the old Military Tract, farming occupies fewer and fewer people As the region’s farms get bigger.
-In the late 1990s, the size of the typical Knox County farm was about half the Illinois average, but still much bigger than it used to be—well over 400 acres.
+While farming remains far and away the dominant land use in the old Military Tract, farming occupies fewer and fewer people as the region’s farms get bigger.
+In the late 1990s, the size of the typical Knox County farm was about half the Illinois average, but that was still much bigger than it used to be—well over 400 acres.
 Bigger farms mean fewer farms.
-In the 21 years after 1965, the amount of farmed land in Knox County’s Copley Township remained the same but the number of farms dropped about 46%.
+In the 21 years after 1965, the amount of farmed land in Knox County’s Copley Township remained the same but the number of farms dropped about 46 percent.
 More recent data confirm that the trend is general in the region: the 1870 census counted 3,357 farms in Pike County; in 1997 there were 1,028.

 Smaller towns increasingly are home mainly to the old, as long-time residents age and as long-ago emigrants retire to their small-town birthplaces after working lives as reluctant urbanites in places like Peoria.
-About 12% of Illinoisans are over 65, but in only three of western Illinois’s counties does the 65-plus population make up less than 20% of the total.
-(The exceptions are Brown, which has a population of some two thousand youngish prison inmates, and McDonough, whose seat hosts a largish state university.)
+About 12 percent of Illinoisans are over 65, but in only three of western Illinois’s counties does the 65-plus population make up less than 20 percent of the total.
+(The exceptions are Brown, which has a population of some two thousand youngish prison inmates, and McDonough, whose seat hosts a state university.)
 In many of the region’s towns—Farmington, Lewiston, Hamilton, Augusta, Rushville, among many others—a nursing home is among the biggest local employers.

 * * *